 - Birth dates and Social Security numbers for you, spouse and dependents

 - Current year’s tax package (if you received one)

 - All tax documents from employers and financial institutions, such as W-2s, 1099s, 1042-S, 1098-T, 1095, etc.

 - If you’re expecting a refund and wish to have it direct deposited, bank routing and account number

 - A copy of last year’s Federal and State returns if available

 - Total paid for day care provider and the day care provider’s Social Security number or business Employer identification number

-Taxpayers must be present to sign forms for e-file, or we can print out hard copies for taxpayers to take home, sign and mail themselves.
+Taxpayers must be present to sign forms for e-file, or hard copies of tax returns can be printed for taxpayers to take home, sign and mail themselves.

-VITA sessions are open to the public on a walk in basis and are held Wednesdays and Thursdays, beginning on February 4, 2015 and ending on April 15, 2015.
+VITA tax preparation is open to the public on a walk in basis in Memorial Hall Room 250 on Wednesdays and Thursdays, beginning on February 3, 2016, and ending on April 14, 2016.

 Please note that there will be no tax preparation service during the week of March 14, 2016 due to spring break.